“Labor Omnia Vincit” McKay Law

 The Legal Response: The Aggravation Rule

-• Even symptomatic prior conditions allow recovery for worsening
+• Pre-existing symptomatic conditions support aggravation recovery

 How These Cases Get Built